-Renaud Donnedieu de Vabres is a French politician; he was the Minister of Culture and Communication between 2004 and 2007.
-He was involved in the opening of the Louvre in Abu-Dhabi and especially in the restoration and reopening of the Grand Palais to the public.
-A contemporary art amateur, he kindly accepted to answer our questions and to tell us which one of the art pieces on sale on Artsper is his favorite.
-We thank him for this discussion!
+French politician Renaud Donnedieu de Vabres was Minister of Culture and Communication from 2004 to 2007.
+He worked on the opening of the Louvre in Abu-Dhabi and on the restoration and reopening of the Grand Palais to the public.
+A great lover of contemporary art, he kindly agreed to answer Artsper’s questions and to give us his favourite work for sale on Artsper.
+Many thanks to him!

-Artsper: What is the last show you’ve seen that really impressed you?
-Anish Kapoor, during the 2011 edition of Monumenta, because he invested the glass atrium of the Grand Palais with his magnificently powerful work, which was as beautiful as the site receiving it and whose energy he transmitted magisterially.
+Artsper: What was the last exhibition that really made an impression on you?
+Anish Kapoor, during the 2011 edition of Monumenta, because he took over the glass roof of the Grand Palais with a magnificent power, in the image of the setting that received him and whose energy he transmitted masterfully.

-Olafur Eliasson, because his visual imagery and his talent transport us to new, sublime horizons.
+Olafur Eliasson, because his imagination and talent compel us to travel to unknown and sublime horizons.

-A: What is the work of art you’d have liked to make yourself?
+A: The work of art you would have liked to have made?

-One of Clifford Ross’s photographs from the “Hurricane” series, in which the beauty, the strength and the violence of the ocean charm and fascinate us.
+One of Clifford Ross’s photographs from the “Hurricane” series where the beauty, strength and violence of the ocean bewitch and fascinate.

-A: What is the event of which you keep the best memory from the time you were the Minister of Culture?
+A: What is your best artistic memory as Minister of Culture?

-There was the Patti Smith concert, in the Salon Jérôme at the Ministry, one evening without any notice.
-There was also the “Rue au Grand-Palais” event where street culture was received, 500 meters from the Elysée, one year after the violent outbursts in the suburbs…
+The Patti Smith concert, at the Ministry in the Salon Jérôme, one evening without notice, and “Rue au Grand-Palais”, where urban cultures were genuinely welcomed, 500 m from the Elysée, one year after the violence in the suburbs…

-A: An artistic event that you never miss?
+A: An artistic event that you try never to miss?

-The choreographies of Angelin Preljocaj, because he knows how to push the dancers to the paroxysm of the expression of their talent.
+A choreographic creation by Angelin Preljocaj, because he knows how to push dancers to the height of their talents.